ploomber/jupysql/doc/tutorials/duckdb-native-sqlalchemy.md

 _ = %sql SELECT * FROM df
 ```

-To supress it, add this at the top of your notebook/script:
+To suppress it, add this at the top of your notebook/script:

 ```{code-cell} ipython3
 from sql.warnings import JupySQLDataFramePerformanceWarning